VoicePrivacy/IDMap/checkpoints/README.md

 their respective model publishers; they are not bundled here.

 The original paper's `Original/IDMap-Diff/` implementation and the separate `src/voice_anon/idmap/diffusion.py` training implementation are available.
-**No compatible, verified IDMap-Diffusion trained checkpoint is published.**
-Historical runs referenced an OIT path that is currently inaccessible.
-Do not substitute an MLP checkpoint or an unverified diffusion checkpoint.
 The `scripts/train_idmap_diff.py` entry point can produce a new checkpoint after extracting backend-native speaker vectors.